Top Tips – things not to forget when viewing a property

 7. Do the window frames have cracking paint?
 Is the double-glazing intact?

-The state of the external window frames is a great indicator of the state of the house – if people look after those, they are likely to have taken great care of the rest.
+One of the things to check when you are buying a house is the state of the external window frames.
+This is a great indicator of the state of the house – if people have invested in and looked after those, they are likely to have taken great care of the rest.
 If you can easily push your finger into wooden window frame, they are usually rotten.
-If there is condensation between double-glazed window-panes it means that they are faulty
+If there is condensation between double-glazed window-panes it means that they are faulty.
+New windows need to be installed by a registered approved inspector so you should get a FENSA or similar certificate, which often come with guarantees.
+Ask if this is the case.

 8. How old is the roof?

-Replacing roofs is an expensive business, and newer roofs have a life expectancy of only 15-20 years, depending on the materials
+Replacing a roof is an expensive business, and newer roofs have a life expectancy of only 15-20 years, depending on the materials.

 9. Are there enough power points and what condition are they in?

 Dodgy wiring can be dangerous, and rewiring your new home can be an expensive business.
-Also check out the fuse board – often an indication of the state of the wiring.
-Does it look old and outdated?
+Also check out the fuse board – often an indication of the state of the wiring but a survey will confirm if it needs replacing.
+Having enough plug points is apparently a big selling point in our increasingly gadget driven world so worth taking note when you are viewing a property.

 10. Is the plumbing up to scratch?